supertask/smap-coding-challenge/REPORT.md

 ElectricityConsumption.objects.bulk_create(e_consumptions) # Took about 13 seconds
 ```

 Each statement took about 13 seconds to execute when I measured.
-I am thinking that bulk_create() has alreadly used multi-processing because it has batch_size property.
-So I can't optimize any thing at this statement.
+I am thinking that `bulk_create()` has alreadly used multi-processing because it has `batch_size` property.
+So I think I can't optimize any thing at this statement.

 However the part `e_consumptions = [ElectricityConsumption(...) ...]` is able to use multi-processing by dividing dataframe.
-I have alreadly tried it once. unfortunately I couldn't see obvious improvements by this doing that because of my PC spec (probably).
-So I should compare before and after in the future.
+I have alreadly tried it once.
+Unfortunately I couldn't see obvious improvements by doing this because of my PC spec (probably).
+So I should compare before and after and optimize for the statement in the future.

 ### Others